x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 ### Use the EAC to create a mail flow rule to route unprocessed messages to the email add-on service

-To create a mail flow rule in the New and Classic EACs, perform the following steps:
+To create a mail flow rule in the EAC, perform the following steps:

 > [!NOTE]
-> The below procedure is the same for the New and Classic EACs.
+> The below procedure is applicable for both New EAC and Classic EAC.

 1. Go to **Mail flow** \> **Rules**, and click **New** ![Add Icon](../../media/ITPro_EAC_AddIcon.gif), and then select **Create a new rule**.